d2l-ai/d2l-en/chapter_appendix_math/appendix_calculus.md

 \int_a^b f(x) \;dx = \int_a^b f(z) \;dz.
 $$

 There is a traditional way to try and understand how we might try to approximate such integrals: we can imaging taking the region in-between $a$ and $b$ and chopping it into $N$ vertical slices.

-???
-Chop integral picture ???

 If $N$ is large, we can approximate the area of each slice by a rectangle, and then add up the areas to get the total area under the curve.
 Let us take a look at an example doing this in code.
 We will see how to get the true value in a later section.

 ```{.python .input}
 epsilon = 0.05